blackboard/BBDN-LTI-Tool-Provider-Node/README.md

 Docker specific files are included (Dockerfile, docker-compose.yml, launch.sh).

 Build the LTI tool container with `docker build -t lti-tool .`.
 Then start containers using `docker-compose up`.

+# Substituion variables:

+- **$CourseGroup.id**

+  To be used for the integration of Cloud Document contents.
+Resolve the UUID of the assigned group of the content.

+  - `minimum-learn-version` : _To be used internally for now.
+Minium version to be defined._

+- **$User.externalIdentifiers.UPN** _for Microsoft_

+  To be used for the integration of Cloud Document contents.
+Resolve the UPN (User Personal Name) of a user for this Microsoft Integration.
+For Ultra, the UPN will be the registered institutional email  of the user.

+  - `minimum-learn-version` : _To be used internally for now.
+Minimun version to be defined._